Eating and drinking

 Below we give an overview of the places we have visited ourselves, and which we find worthy mentioning for some reason.
-But don’t see it as a complete or definitve list, please go discover yourself!
+But don’t see it as a complete or definitive list, please go discover yourself!
 The beauty of this region is that you can still encounter the authentic Spain in many places.
 As long as you are not directly on the coast, most eateries cater to both Spaniards and foreigners.
 It helps that also many Spaniards come here as tourists, and many foreigners come as a native (who often also speak some Spanish).

 Alcalalí (within walking distance)

-- Bar Porche – Atmosphere is more bar then restaurant, but also serves a simple menu and tapas.
+• Bar Porche – Atmosphere is more bar then restaurant, but also serves a simple menu and tapas.
 Here everyone comes together: locals, foreign residents, workers and tourists.
 Often tables on the church square when the weather permits.

-- Bar Toni – From the three bars on the square, this is the most bar and the least restaurant.
+• Bar Toni – From the three bars on the square, this is the most bar and the least restaurant.
 But on occasion Toni also covers his tables in the square, e.g. in summer when there are music venues in the weekends.
 Otherwise there will always be some tapas.

-- Bar Torre – A lovely, cozy little bar-restaurant with outdoor tables, next to the church.
+• Bar Torre – A lovely, cozy little bar-restaurant with outdoor tables, next to the church.
 From the three bars this one is most restaurant-like.
 But at the same time, it’s still a welcoming café.
 We’re thrilled that it’s finally reopened after a period without an owner.
 The old ‘cozy village pub where you can eat really well’ atmosphere is back.
 Highly recommended.
 It may be wise to reserve a table in advance.

-- No Nombre – Nearby, usually only during the day.
+• No Nombre – Nearby, usually only during the day.
 Salads, bocadillos, tapas, and drinks.
 You can sit outside, half-inside, or fully inside.

-- Ses Feixes – Strikingly situated, on the other side of the village on the road to Jalon.
+• Ses Feixes – Strikingly situated, on the other side of the village on the road to Jalon.
 A large garden where you can have a lovely lunch, dinner, or just a drink with maybe some patatas bravas to satisfy your hunger during the day.
 Dishes are a bit more luxurious, with a more luxurious price level.
 But very relaxed, and much more Spanish than the above one.

-- Musette Café – small coffe bar on the main junction, home made cakes.
+• Musette Café – small coffe bar on the main junction, home made cakes.
 Has had the privilege of serving not only Miguel Indurain but also Tadej Pogacar and many other professionals.
 This coffee stimulated Tadej to take the KOM on the Col de Rates/Observatory in an awfull way.

-- In Alcalali are even more restaurants with three course menus, characterized by the theme ‘much food for little money’.
+• In Alcalali are even more restaurants with three course menus, characterized by the theme ‘much food for little money’.
 The price depends on the main course, but is usually between 10 and 20 euros, including a glass of beer or a carafe of wine.
 Never expensive though, while the main course is often local and fresh.
 But at those prices do not count on starters, vegetables and desserts being fresh as well.

 Jalon

-- Café la Palmera – For the real coffee or tea lover, this is the place to be.
+• Café la Palmera – For the real coffee or tea lover, this is the place to be.
 Coffee in all different ways, various kinds of tea, and of course homemade cakes to go with it.
 But also cheese plates, guacamole or other tapas.
 Open from Thursday to Sunday, also for (cava) breakfast.

-- Cal Xixonero – Unobtrusive from the outside, but well worth a visit.
+• Cal Xixonero – Unobtrusive from the outside, but well worth a visit.
 The dishes are created around local products and executed very delicately.
 You don’t really expect that for such a small price.

-- The Courtyard – next to Xixonero, not visited myself yet.
+• The Courtyard – next to Xixonero, not visited myself yet.
 Nowadays it’s a Tandoori bar/restaurant.

-- Bistro Selene – something more luxurious than average, but still not expensive.
+• Bistro Selene – something more luxurious than average, but still not expensive.
 Atmosphere may not be typically Spanish, but the food is and the quality is always perfect.
 Popular so booking is advisable.

-- Don Pintxo – Pinchos bar, tapas y cañas.
+• Don Pintxo – Pinchos bar, tapas y cañas.

-- Bar Rull – Tapas bar on the Plaza Mayor, always cozy.
+• Bar Rull – Tapas bar on the Plaza Mayor, always cozy.

-- Pizzeria Capriccio – we’ve not been there ourselves, but there are always people there so they must be doing something right!
+• Pizzeria Capriccio – we’ve not been there ourselves, but there are always people there so they must be doing something right!

-- Dockers Hangout – never ate here myself, but heard good stories about their burgers.
+• Dockers Hangout – never ate here myself, but heard good stories about their burgers.
 And here too it is often still buzzling when the shops around are already closed.

 Parcent

-- El Paraiso – Cosy family restaurant, she stands in the kitchen and he does the serving.
+• El Paraiso – Cosy family restaurant, she stands in the kitchen and he does the serving.
 Nice view, good food and personal attention.
 Just don’t say aloud that you like karaoke, because then he wants you to sing…

-- Era – only lunch.
+• Era – only lunch.
 Here also typical Spanish, complete families meet up for a joint paella (a la brasa).
 But also the squid from barbeque is not too sneeze at, and the prices are very friendly.
 Nice to combine with a (flat) afternoon walk, or after the ascent of the Col de Rates.
 Unfortunately for paella you need to make a reservation well in advance.

-- Bar La Estufa – Various local tapas can be enjoyed here.
+• Bar La Estufa – Various local tapas can be enjoyed here.

 Benissa